What Lies Beneath (The Vampire Diaries): Plot

 The episode starts with Tyler (Michael Trevino) waking up on the Traveler's camp where he finds himself chained up.
-Maria (Tamara Austin), Julian's wife, the traveler who is inside his body, is with him and kisses him believing that he is Julian.
-Tyler pretends to be him so he can find out what is going on and when he hears Maria saying that Markos (Raffi Barsoumian) found a way to remove the magic from Mystic Falls and he is now on the search for the doppelgangers, he shifts and runs to the Salvatore house to tell them Markos' plan.
+Maria (Tamara Austin), Julian's wife, the traveler who is inside his body, is with him and kisses him, believing he is Julian.
+Tyler pretends to be him so he can find out what is going on.
+He then hears Maria saying that Markos (Raffi Barsoumian) found a way to remove the magic from Mystic Falls and that he is now on the search for the doppelgangers.
+Tyler shifts and runs to the Salvatore house to tell them Markos' plan.

-At the Salvatore house, Damon (Ian Somerhalder) tries to locate where Enzo (Michael Malarkey) is with the help of Luke (Chris Brochu) but Luke cannot find him.
-Stefan (Paul Wesley) joins them and tries to convince Damon to stop looking for Enzo because the reason Luke cannot find him is probably because Enzo does not want to be found.
-Tyler interrupts them to tell them Markos' plans and that he is after the doppelgangers as they speak, so Damon and Stefan decide to go with Elena (Nina Dobrev), Caroline (Candice Accola) and Luke at a place where Luke will cloak them with a spell and Markos will not be able to find them.
+At the Salvatore house, Damon (Ian Somerhalder) tries to locate Enzo (Michael Malarkey) with the help of Luke (Chris Brochu) to no avail.
+Stefan (Paul Wesley) joins them and tries to convince Damon to stop looking for Enzo, because the reason Luke cannot find him is probably because Enzo does not want to be found.
+Tyler interrupts them to tell them Markos' plans and that he is after the doppelgangers, so Damon and Stefan decide to go with Elena (Nina Dobrev), Caroline (Candice Accola) and Luke at a place where Luke will cloak them with a spell and Markos will not be able to find them.

 The four of them along with Luke go to Caroline's father's cabin in the woods to hide.
-Luke works on the spell while Caroline sees Elena and Stefan acting weird and she thinks that they two of them are back together and want to hide it but the thing they are hiding is Enzo's death.
-Caroline, plans a game night where she hopes to make them admit they are back together, and Damon agrees since he can also see the way they act and he also believes they hide something but not a romantic relationship.
+Luke works on the spell while Caroline sees Elena and Stefan acting weird and she thinks that the two of them are back together and want to hide it, but the thing they are hiding is Enzo's death.
+Caroline plans a game night where she hopes to make them admit they are back together.
+Damon agrees, since he can also see the way they act and also believes they hide something, but not a romantic relationship.
 At the same time, Enzo's ghost is at the cabin and wants to make sure that Damon will find out about his death.

-In the meantime, Bonnie (Kat Graham) and Jeremy (Steven R. McQueen) try to have a romantic weekend just the two of them, but Jeremy gets a text from Matt (Zach Roerig) and they have to go home.
-Jeremy leaves and Bonnie's grandmother, Sheila (Jasmine Guy) appears to her to warn her that she has to tell Jeremy the truth about the Other Side falling apart and not giving him hope that she will find a way to stay alive.
-While they talk, Sheila knocks over a lamp something that as a ghost should not be able to do.
+In the meantime, Bonnie (Kat Graham) and Jeremy (Steven R. McQueen) try to have a romantic weekend with just the two of them, but Jeremy gets a text from Matt (Zach Roerig) and they have to go home.
+Jeremy leaves and Bonnie's grandmother, Sheila (Jasmine Guy), appears to her, warning her that she has to tell Jeremy the truth about the Other Side falling apart and not giving him hope that she will find a way to stay alive.
+While they talk, Sheila knocks over a lamp, something a ghost should not be able to do.